Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

-Another similar approach has been presented by Hsiao~et~al.~\cite{Hsiao2011}: here, the main goal was to determine whether a claimed event has actually happened.
+Hsiao~et~al.~\cite{Hsiao2011} present a similar approach to determine whether a claimed event has actually occurred.
 In order to prevent attacks, the senders collect a number of witnesses for each possible event.
 For space efficiency purposes, $z$-smallest probabilistic counting is used, reducing the required amount of signatures that need to be attached to the message.
 The idea of $z$-smallest is that, given $n$ elements uniformly distributed between $0$ and $1$, the $z$-smallest element gives an approximation of $n$ by calculating $\frac{z}{c}$, where $c$ is the value of the $z$-smallest element.
-To protect against inflation, that is, attackers that try to increase the number of witnesses of an event, each vehicle signs a hash of its vehicle id, the event type, location segment, and time of the event.
-Only the $z$-smallest signatures are kept with the aggregate.
-The attacker cannot produce enough signatures on hashes that fall into the $z$-smallest values, because at least $z$ hashes can be verified by the receivers.
-Therefore, an attacker cannot artificially increase the result.
-Important to mention is that there is no deflation protection in this scheme; the attacker can reduce the amount of signatures attached to the message.
-The authors argued that an attacker will only try to produce fake events, such as a fake accident, and not try to hide events.
-Hiding events may also be achieved more easily by a powerful jamming signal.
+To protect against inflation, where attackers increase the number of witnesses of an event, each vehicle signs a hash of its vehicle id, the event type, location segment, and time of the event.
+Only the $z$-smallest signatures are kept with the aggregate, meaning it is hard for the attacker to produce these $z$ signatures (because the hash is cryptographically secure).
+There is no deflation protection in this scheme; the attacker can reduce the amount of signatures attached to the message.
+The authors argue that an attacker will only try to produce fake events; there are easier ways to hide events that this mechanism cannot protect against anyway.
 Similar to the previous paper, it is a hard requirement that vehicles are restricted to exactly one pseudonym per time period as the attacker model does not include Sybil attacks.

-\paragraph{Decision logic} More traditional approaches to trust can be applied by using various types of decision logic to decide on the trustworthiness of vehicles based on previous behavior.
-However, these schemes are difficult to employ correctly in highly ephemeral networks such as \acp{cITS}, which is the main challenge addressed by work in this category.
-The attacker model for these mechanisms necessarily excludes Sybil attacks -- detection mechanisms that identify multiple identities as being the same vehicle are necessary to make these schemes effective.